tushark88/travel-reopening/public/data/IN_international.md

 **Travel restrictions apply.** Those allowed to enter include:
 - Indian nationals
 - International cargo operations
-- Flights specially approved by [DGCA]
+- Flights specially approved by [DGCA](https://dgca.gov.in/digigov-portal/).

 All scheduled international commercial passenger services shall remain closed till the Government of India lifts prohibition on international travel of passengers from/to India.